philj56/robot-swing/sdk/localcall/README.txt

 		./localcall

 This should successfully demonstrate:
-		loading a library,
+	- Loading a library.
-		creating a module instance from that library, calling a function from the module instance and deleting the module instance.
+	- Creating a module instance from that library.
+	- Calling a function from the module instance.
+	- Deleting the module instance.